elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/english/blog/pass-props-back-up-to-parent.md

 ---
-title: "Pass Props Back Up To Parent
+title: "Pass Props Back Up To Parent"
+draft: true
 ---

 - Create a state for it in the parent folder such as [showModal, setShowModal]